bitextor/bicleaner-ai/README.md

 ```

 #### Serbo-Croatian transliteration
 For Serbo-Croatian languages, models work better with transliteration.
-To be able score transliterated text, install optional dependency:
+To be able score transliterated text, install optional feature:
 ```
 pip install bicleaner-ai[transliterate]
 ```
 Note that this won't transliterate the output text, it will be used only for scoring.

 #### Train
-If you want to train models please install `train` dependency
+If you want to train models please install `train` feature
 ```
 pip install bicleaner-ai[train]
 ```